vippsas/vipps-solutions/ev-charging/README.md

 ### Step 3.
 Customer approves the payment

-The customer's Vipps app should open automatically, with the maximum reservation amount visible.
+The customer's Vipps MobilePay app should open automatically, with the maximum reservation amount visible.
 They can then confirm the payment.

 Afterwards, they are redirected back to the charging provider's website, where the status of the charge session is presented.